Business Setup

 Processing time1–2 business days online1 business day online

-Annual filingBC Annual Report (filed within 2 months of anniversary)Ontario Annual Return ($20, filed with corporate tax return)
+Annual filingBC Annual Report (filed within 2 months of anniversary)Ontario Annual Return (filed through the Ontario Business Registry)

 NUANS / name searchBC name search requiredOntario corporate name search required